intigriti/misconfig-mapper-docs/services/salesforce/salesforce-lightning-aura-component-enabled.md

 #### Description:

+Salesforce Experience (or Community) Cloud is a Customer Relationship Management (CRM) platform often used by software companies and organizations to manage their customer relationships, share information & collaborate with their employees and customers (documentation, knowledge bases, help articles, etc.), to provide support using support ticketing and much more.

+It's a public-facing platform and thereby also indexed by popular search engines like Google and Bing.

-Salesforce is an extensive CRM software that includes **Lightning** Framework (https://www.salesforce.com/eu/campaign/lightning/).
-This framework has a set of reusable components to help developers, admins, and IT teams create responsive (web) applications effortlessly.
+Salesforce Communities (Experience Cloud) is built upon the Salesforce Lightning Framework.
+This framework has a set of reusable components to help developers, admins, and IT teams easily create web and mobile applications.

+Salesforce Lightning consists of Aura components, these components are self-contained and reusable allowing developers to speed up the development of their projects.

-**Salesforce Lightning** also provides support for data storage (Objects), and the creation of custom controllers (functions) through Salesforce's strongly typed programming language, **Apex**.
+The framework already comes with pre-built base components that developers and admins can use but Salesforce Lightning also provides the option to create your custom components using Salesforce's strongly typed programming language, Apex.

-The Aura component enables the Aura API endpoint and allows external users to interact with Salesforce Objects and Controllers.

-Correctly configuring role-based permissions and access controls can be tedious for inexperienced users.
-Security misconfigurations may arise if access controls are not properly enforced.
-These security issues often result in excessive data leaks (including PII), unwanted data modifications, privilege escalations, etc., through the Aura endpoint.
+A custom component can be defined to view or modify data in Salesforce.
+However, properly enforcing role-based permissions, and adhering to the "Least-privilege" principle often proves to be difficult for inexperienced users as it can get complex rapidly.

+A misconfigured custom component can lead to a wide variety of security vulnerabilities, from excessive data leaks (often including personally identifiable information, or PII) to horizontal/vertical privilege escalation.

-{% hint style="info" %}
-[As outlined in the official documentation](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/intro_benefits.htm), the [Aura component](https://developer.salesforce.com/docs/component-library/bundle/aura:component) should only to be enabled when Salesforce Lightning does not provide built-in support for the required feature or functionality.
-{% endhint %}
+{% hint style="info" %} As outlined in the official documentation, custom Aura components should only be used when Salesforce Lightning does not provide built-in support for the required feature or functionality. {% endhint %}

 #### Testing:

-Replicate the following POST HTTP request to verify that the Aura component is enabled:
+Replicate the following POST HTTP request to verify that the Aura API endpoint is enabled for Guest profile (unauthenticated visitors):

 ```http
 POST /aura HTTP/2